You are here

 MEDICAL CARE FOR INJURED EMPLOYEES

-Employers must select ONE of the following three options to provide medical care for injured employees.
-The choices will be known as Option 1, Traditional Panel Of Physicians; Option 2, Conformed Panel Of Physicians and; Option 3, a panel listing a Workers' Compensation Managed Care Organization certified by the Board.
+Employers must select ONE of the following two options to provide medical care for injured employees.
+The choices will be known as Option 1, Traditional Panel of Physicians or Option 2, a panel listing a Workers’ Compensation Managed Care Organization certified by the Board.

-The employer must post in prominent places the type of panel chosen.
-An employee may select any physician on the panel and may make one change to another physician on the panel without approval of the employer.
+The employer must post their Panel of Physicians in prominent places within the workplace.
+If the employer is using an MCO to provide medical care, the list of all network physicians must be available to the employee.
+An employee may select any physician on the panel and may make one change to another physician on the panel without approval from the employer.
 Further changes require approval of the employer/insurer or the Board.
 Employers must fully explain the purpose of the panel to all employees and must assist employees in obtaining medical care when an injury occurs.

-Failure to comply with this regulation results in the employee's freedom to select any physician to provide them with care for his or her injuries, and may result in an assessment of penalties and attorneys' fees against the employer.
+Failure to comply with these rules may result in the employee having the freedom to select any physician he/she chooses to provide the employee with care for his her injuries, and may result in an assessment of penalties and attorney’s fees against the employer.

 SUBSEQUENT INJURY

-The Official Code of Georgia was amended by adding Chapter 34-9-368 establishing June 30, 2006 as the last date of injury eligible for reimbursement by the Fund.
-For information, about the Subsequent Injury Trust Fund, write or call the Administrator, Subsequent Injury Trust Fund, 1720 Peachtree Street, NW, Suite 500, North Tower, Atlanta, GA 30309-2462, (404) 206-6360 or visit their website at www.sitf.georgia.gov.
+The Official Code of Georgia Chapter 34-9-368 was amended by establishing June 30, 2006 as the last date of injury eligible for reimbursement by the Fund.
+For information, about the Subsequent Injury Trust Fund, write or call the Administrator, Subsequent Injury Trust Fund, Marquis II Tower, Suite 1250, 285 Peachtree Center Avenue, Atlanta, GA 30303, (404) 656-7000 or visit their website at www.sitf.georgia.gov.

 INFORMATION